Original Date: 7/6/2010 * Last Revision Effective: 12/4/2024

 Primary College Communication

-Official email notifications include security alerts, campus closure information, information technology services alerts, required federal and state notifications, student specific financial aid and registration notifications, and all other communication that relates directly to individual student transactions of issues.
+College communications include security alerts, campus suspension of operations, technology services alerts, required federal and state notifications, student specific financial aid, housing, and registration notifications, presidential and foundation notices, and communication that relates directly to individual student transactions or issues.

 Secondary College Communication

 The college uses secondary electronic methods to communicate general information to students.
-These include, but are not limited to, text messaging and messages sent via the Canvas learning management system.
-General information includes matters that affect the health and safety of the campus community, academic success resources, and information related to the college’s mission and values, campus events, and general announcements.
+These include text messaging and non-instructional messages sent via the Canvas learning management system.
+General information includes matters that impact the health and safety of the campus community, academic success resources, and information related to the college’s mission and values, campus events, and general announcements.

 Opt-out Options